-Guest Speakers - The Davidson Distinguished Lecture Series presents, twice a year, speakers whose academic accomplishments, civic leadership, and/or public achievements will interest, enrich, and enlighten Midland students and citizens.
+Davidson Distinguished Lecture Series - This series presents, twice a year, speakers whose academic accomplishments, civic leadership, and/or public achievements will interest, enrich, and enlighten Midland students and citizens.
 Departments and other groups also schedule guest lecturers and speakers to promote student interest in current topics.

-Performing Arts - The Phyllis and Bob Cowan Performing Arts Series presents, twice each year, cultural and artistic performances of international interest and scope to stimulate and inspire the Midland arts community which prides itself on a rich tradition of excellence in the performing arts.
+Phyllis & Bob Cowan Performing Arts Series - This series presents, twice each year, cultural and artistic performances of international interest and scope to stimulate and inspire the Midland arts community which prides itself on a rich tradition of excellence in the performing arts.

-CONTINUING EDUCATION
+AVOCATIONAL CONTINUING EDUCATION